BalLotay/MediME/README.md

 # SEG2105A Project - Group 39
+## MediME

-In this project, our team implemented the Healthcare Appointment Management System (HAMS) for a telehealth clinic.
+In this project, our team implemented a Healthcare Appointment Management System (HAMS) for a telehealth clinic.
 HAMS is a mobile application designed to streamline the process of healthcare appointment scheduling and management.

 The app currently supports three types of users: Patient, Doctor, and Administrator, and features such as logging in, signing up, logging off, and has its data securely stored and authenticated online using Firebase's Realtime Database.